 The goal of the UPIKE Film & Media Arts Festival is to promote the art of filmmaking on both the UPIKE campus in Pikeville, KY and in the surrounding region.
-In addition to our competitive film screenings, we are also holding a screenplay contest.
+We accept films from across the country and across the world from filmmakers of all ages.
+We like narrative, documentary, animated, experimental, youth films, features, and shorts.
+In addition to our competitive film screenings, we also hold a screenplay contest.

-We plan to hold a variety of events over the course of the 3 day festival (Thursday, April 4th - Saturday, April 6th), but the primary event will be competitive screenings of films, a table read of the award-winning scripts, and an awards dinner.
+We plan to hold a variety of events over the course of the 3-day festival (Thursday, April 2nd - Saturday, April 4th 2020), but the primary event will be competitive screenings of films, a table read of the award-winning scripts, and an awards dinner.
 We encourage the filmmakers and screenwriters whose works are selected to also bring their friends and family to support them as all festival screenings and events are free (though the number of guests for the awards dinner will be limited).

 We prefer to accept submissions to our festival through this page using the FilmFreeway platform.
 It's very easy to create a FilmFreeway account, upload a digital copy of your film to FilmFreeway and apply to our festival.
 Once you've submitted your film to our festival it's easy to use the site to find and submit to additional festivals so we encourage you to take advantage of those opportunities as well.